-Medium term actions (to end August 2024)
+Medium term actions (to end December 2025)

-- Ride and Stride to be promoted wider by HL. - Try to recruit new volunteers. - Possible summer tea party/garden fete could be organised by the local community. - Everyone to have a discussion with local community about ideas they may have and how they can be involved with the church. - The PCC are looking into repairing/replacing the broken gate.
+- Ride and Stride to be promoted wider by HL. - Recruit new volunteers as required - Possible summer tea party/garden fete could be organised by the local community. - Research the local history to hold a fundraising event in Spring 2025 - The PCC are looking into repairing/replacing the broken gate.

-Long term actions (to end February 2026)
+Long term actions (to end August 2027)

-- Identify and approach contacts who may wish to use the church for exhibitions, use as gallery space or for other events. - Investigate suitability of church for more regular religious use. - Discuss potential for regular church related features, parish newsletter and inclusion of church updates in parish council meetings. - Consider means for increasing footfall and consequent donations.
+- Investigate suitability of church for more regular religious use. - Discuss potential for regular church related features, parish newsletter and inclusion of church updates in parish council meetings. - Consider means for increasing footfall and consequent donations.

-Actions complete (to end August 2023)
+Actions complete (to end August 2024)

-A very successful fete as kindly reported by HL was held on Saturday 24th June 2023.
+• A very successful fete was held on Saturday 24th June 2023.